Yeh Rishta Kya Kehlata Hai Spoiler: Re-entry & New Alliance To Bring Kartik & Naira Closer!

 - Latest TRP Ratings: Naagin 3 & Dance Deewane Get HUGE Opening, Bring Colors TV Back To Top Slot!

 The makers of Yeh Rishta Kya Kehlata Hai are keeping the viewers engaged with Kartik and Naira's reunion track!
 As the viewers are aware, Suwarna meets with an accident after seeing Kartik and Naira together.
 She blames Naira for separating her from Kartik and family.
-Kartik tell Suwarna that he met Naira only once and there was nothing between them.
+Kartik tells Suwarna that he met Naira only once and there was nothing between them.
 Naira overhears their conversation and is hurt.
 On the other hand, Dadi blames Naira for Suwarna's accident, Naitik gets upset with the same.

 In the latest episode, we saw that Naira is heartbroken and tells Kriti that the differences between them could never be resolved and they (Kartik and Naira) better stay away!
 Naira also signs divorce papers which makes Naitik angry.
 Kartik also angrily signs the divorce paper.